GospelSounders/adventhymnals.old/03.church-hymnal/05.301-400/03.321-330/04.'Tis-the-Blessed-Hour-of-Prayer/docs.md

 Title | 'Tis the Blessed Hour of Prayer |
 Key | E♭ Major |
 Titles | Blessed hour of prayer |
-First Line | &#039;Tis the blessed hour of prayer, when our hearts lowly bend |
+First Line | 'Tis the blessed hour of prayer, when our hearts lowly bend |
 Author | Fanny J. Crosby
 Year | 1941
 Composer| W. H. Doane |
 Hymnal|  - |
-Tune| &#039;Tis the blessed hour of prayer, when our hearts lowly bend |
+Tune| 'Tis the blessed hour of prayer, when our hearts lowly bend |
 Metrical pattern | |
 # Stanzas | 4 |
 Chorus | No |